 Part 18 allows a court to force a party to clarify matters of dispute in proceedings.
 If video footage discrepancy has been discovered or if unapproved filming methods were used, using Part 18 in a trial can cast doubt on the validity of the defendant.

 If video footage was released late in the trial, it can be challenged as unfair.
 Trespassing on personal property is also claim to invalidate footage.
-Surveillance footage is not illegal in the public sphere, but there are instances where surveillance footage is inadmissible.
+Evidence of surveillance footage is not illegal in the public sphere, but there are instances where surveillance footage is inadmissible in personal injury claims.

-No matter what, when surveillance footage is used in a personal injury claim, the attorney has a responsibility to address all aspects of the footage, both edited and unedited.
+No matter what, when surveillance footage evidence is used in personal injury claims, the attorney has a responsibility to address all aspects of the footage, both edited and unedited.
 To learn more or discuss your case in greater detail, call today.